Ciudad Perdida Trekking : Essentials

 Is the water drinkable during the trek to the lost city?

 At each camp there is a large canister of purified water for each group.
-Remember to take a water bottle of sufficient size (1.5L recommended).
+Remember a to take a water bottle of sufficient size (1.5L recommended).

 From which city does the Lost City trek depart?

 The trek 90% of the agencies leave directly from Santa Marta and pick you up at your hotel between 8am and 9am.
 However they can also pick you up at the entrance of Tayrona Park.
 Be on time for the appointment, because there is no phone signal in this area.
 If you are staying in Costeño Beach or Palomino, the hotels all offer the possibility to register for the trek from the reception.

 How is it going with the hosting?